Professional support for services working with Avoidant Restrictive Food Intake Disorder (ARFID)

 • Are there any discipline specific resources?

 The British Dietetic Association (BDA) has an ARFID Sub Group.
-This group is open to all dietitians student dietitians who are members of the BDA and either the Mental Health Sub-Group or the Paediatric Sub-Group.
+This group is open to all dietitians and student dietitians for free if they are an existing member of the BDA and either the Mental Health Sub-Group or the Paediatric Sub-Group.
 The BDA ARFID sub-group hosts a CPD meeting every 2 months and has website pages full of relevant resources and signposting.
 Members only resources include competency standards for dietitians, an ARFID Dietetic Toolkit and food frequency sheets.
-The BDA ARFID Sub Group has also developed an ARFID study day and an ARFID NDR resource.
+The BDA ARFID Sub Group has also developed an ARFID study day and an ARFID Nutrition and Dietetic Resource (NDR).
 For details and to join please visit: ARFID Specialist Sub-Group – British Dietetic Association (BDA).
 You can also follow the subgroup on instagram via: @bda_arfidsubgroup

-The CYP ARFID position statement for dietitians is available here: ARFID Position Statement and will be reviewed and updated in 2025 to become an all-age position statement.
+The award winning CYP ARFID position statement for dietitians is available here: ARFID Position Statement and will be reviewed and updated in 2026 to become an all-age position statement.

 QR code for OT ARFID Special Interest Group